wp-plugins/dynamic-widgets/trunk/readme.txt

 = My hoster is (still) using PHP4, so what? =

 Start immediately looking for another hoster.
 YES, immediately!
 NOW!
 Pronto!
 PHP4 was introduced in the year 2000 and is [not supported](http://en.wikipedia.org/wiki/PHP#Release_history) anymore.
 As I don't have PHP4 anymore, I can only be sure for about 80% the plugin will work.
 Please let me know if it doesn't.
 I'll try to work out a solution.

+= I'm not sure my theme is calling `wp_head()`.
+Can I check? =

+Yes, you can.
+In the Dynamic Widgets Overview page, click the 'Advanced >' link at the bottom.
+You should see if `wp_head()` is called in your theme.
+It is possible Dynamic Widgets can't detect if the theme is calling `wp_head()`.
+Please contact the author of the theme to ask for it.
+You can also of course just try Dynamic Widgets to see if it works.

 = Does the plugin work on WordPress 3.0 MU? =